aneeshpavan/aneeshpavan/README.md

 - 💻 Current Grad Student (MS - Computer Science) at Missouri University of Science & Technology
-- 🛸 Was an intern at SYKE (All about Legal Tech)
+- 🛸 Was an intern at SYKE INDIA (All about Legal Tech)
 - 💻 Undergraduate - Bachelors of Technology - Computer Science & Engineering at Lovely Professional University
 - 🗣️ Can speak English and Telugu
 - 🤓 Learning "the code thing"